ameinias/archive-6/README.md

 * define things in utils/db.ts - update schema version
 * catagory drop down options in constants.ts if needed

+## surpress annoying logs
+-[HMR] -[webpack-dev-server]  in electron console

 ## put assets
 projects>assets

 ## todo
+### 7.0.4 - 8/12/2025
+Missed a few version numbers here?
+[x] Big clean up to make writing subentries way faster - again.
+Obsessed with my own writing workflow [x] Edit list on homepage can now filter by vignette - ssd5f9b259a21092a89659aa16a9913737 to unlock [x] filter list now mentions triggers
+[x] Have a single trigger working.
+For now it just adds a button to the navbar.
+[x] Save button on entries now blinks the page so you can more easily tell that save works [x] option to save telemtrics on log-out - just saves a copy of the gamesave-state, but that includes times that entries were unlocked and their username

+#### Abandoned/Future features
+[-] Media item gets "stuck", brining attachment from last entry.
+[ ] After next installation - make a page so you can load a telemetrics document and display the order items were unlocked.
+[ ] MouseControl

 ### 7.0.1
 [x] Big clean up to make writing subentries way faster [x] Use [link parser](https://github.com/amir2mi/react-link-parser) with DescriptionEntry to parse links in subentry descriptions to other entries using ##entryID